Stop double standards in EU refugee policy

 The EU has responded fast to the war, deciding to accommodate fleeing Ukrainians and offer them personal prospects in their host countries.
 That includes the right to stay, educational opportunities and work permits.
 This approach is commendable, a sign of great solidarity.
 Ukrainians are spared the long and stressful asylum procedures that people must endure after crossing the Mediterranean and reaching the shores of Spain, Italy, Malta or Greece.
 Moreover, the way civil society is becoming engaged in European countries is impressive too.

-But why were things different in 2015?
+But why where things different in 2015?
 Why have they stayed different since?
 Hundreds of thousands fled war in Syria and other countries.
 Others tried to escape the impacts of climate change and poverty.
 Quite clearly, skin colour and religious faith make a difference.
 Double standards mark Europe’s approach to refugees.
 Yes, there was a welcoming culture in Germany and Sweden in 2015, but it faded after a few months.
 Presumably, the EU will stay prepared to take in people from Ukraine for a longer period of time, though that remains to be seen.

 How do we deal with the bitter truth in a constructive manner?
 It would be wonderful if Europe’s current unity and policy towards Ukrainians would set the example in future crises.
 Everyone who is in desperate need quite clearly deserves support and protection – regardless of where they come from and what they look like.